socnetv/app/src/tools/baselines/BASELINES__README.md

 | clustering    | v6     | `src/tools/baselines/clustering/` |
 | connectivity  | v7     | `src/tools/baselines/connectivity/` |
 | matrix        | v8     | `src/tools/baselines/matrix/` |

-distance (v1) has no subfolder — it was the only kernel when the tool was first built, so nothing needed disambiguating yet.
-Every kernel added afterward got its own subfolder; distance's existing baselines were left where they were rather than moved for no functional reason.

 Schemas are never modified retroactively.